Developing a smart marketing strategy

 3) Conduct a S.W.O.T. analysis

 A S.W.O.T. analysis helps businesses identify their Strengths, Weaknesses, Opportunities and Threats.
-Articulating a S.W.O.T. analysis is vital to ensuring that your company stays on track.
+Articulating a S.W.O.T. analysis is vital to ensuring that your company stays on track and seamlessly executives their marketing plans and marketing objectives.

-While it is easy to think of, it is equally as important to write down and refer back to frequently as a means of tracking your progress.
+While it is easy to think of, it is equally as important to write down and refer back to frequently as a means of tracking your progress and marketing plans.
 Constant reminders of the opportunities that lie ahead will keep you invested and inspired.

 4) Identify customer profiles